EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 The one issue we haven't been able to resolve is centralizing the databases to a remote server.
 We wanted to have a database hosted online to decrease the memory that is occupied by the four databases that our web-app requires.
 However, we were unable to find a good alternative to SQLite that works with the structures that we had already implemented.
 Ensuring that complex objects such as courses, assignments, and achievements can be stored in some way with the user information made moving away from SQLite too time-consuming for us.
 For our purposes, the databases being stored as they are currently works fine.

+In addition, the proposed solution of using a ‘remote’ server such as SQLite or PostgreSQL is that the server would still have to be hosted on a local machine.
+When attempting to implement this solution in practice, a user’s local machine would be the recipient of the data coming into the server.
+This is highly impractical for a class project, much less a real application, so we decided to stay with the solution that we had already implemented correctly and could easily access from multiple machines and local instances at once.

 #### Ideas for resolving the issue

 Have each assignment in the database also have a field for the ID of the user who made the assignment.
 This would allow simple data-types to be stored in each column, which is supported by MySQL, SQLite, PostgreSQL, and other versions of SQL, along with GORM.